monokrome/docker-wine/README.md

 docker-wine
 ===========

-Provides wine for Docker containers.
+This repo is likely outdated, but it provides wine for Docker containers.

 *NOTE* Any wine commands should be routed through xvfb.
 This will emulate an X